appwrite-community/hf2025-hackathon-submissions/submissions/DocsIt_Submission.md

 # Hackathon Submission: DocsIt

+## Name
+Shashank kumar rathour

 ## GitHub handle
 @Happyesss

+## Are you registered on our [Hackathon Signup page](https://apwr.dev/hf2025-hackathon)?
+_This is a mandatory step for all participants to be considered eligible for judging_

+- [x] Yes
+- [ ] No

+---

+## Rules and Code of Conduct
+_By submitting this PR, you agree to follow our Rules and Code of Conduct._

+- [x] Yes

+---

 ## Project Title
 DocsIt - Free & Open Source AI-Powered Documentation Platform